mfornos/awesome-microservices/README.md

 - [UNIV8](http://www.unicode.org/versions/Unicode8.0.0/) - The Unicode Consortium.
 The Unicode Standard, Version 8.0.0, (Mountain View, CA: The Unicode Consortium, 2015.
 ISBN 978-1-936213-10-8).
 - [RFC3629](https://tools.ietf.org/html/rfc3629) - UTF-8, a transformation format of ISO 10646.

+## Organization Design / Team Dynamics

+- [How Do Committees Invent?](http://www.melconway.com/Home/pdf/committees.pdf) :small_orange_diamond:<sup>PDF</sup> - Melvin E. Conway, Datamation magazine 1968.
+The original article defining Conway's Law.
+- [Service per Team](https://microservices.io/patterns/decomposition/service-per-team.html) - Each team is responsible for one or more business functions (e.g. business capabilities).
+A team owns a code base consisting of one or more modules.
+Its code base is sized so as to not exceed the cognitive capacity of team.
+The team deploys its code as one or more services.
+A team should have exactly one service unless there is a proven need to have multiple services.
+- [Start with Team Cognitive Load - Team Topologies](https://www.youtube.com/watch?v=haejb5rzKsM) :small_red_diamond:<sup>YT</sup> - DOES19 London.
+The "monoliths vs microservices" debate often focuses on technological aspects, ignoring strategy and team dynamics.
+Instead of technology, smart-thinking organizations are beginning with team cognitive load as the guiding principle for modern software.
+In this talk, we explain how and why, illustrated by real case studies.

 ## Real Life Stories

 - [Clean microservice architecture](http://blog.cleancoder.com/uncle-bob/2014/10/01/CleanMicroserviceArchitecture.html)